-Prior to training as a counsellor, I was a Samaritans helpline listener for 4 years, supporting people struggling to cope or experiencing thoughts of suicide.
-I have worked for Samaritans during the Men on The Ropes research campaign on male suicide and have a lot of empathy and knowledge in this area.
+Prior to training as a therapist, I was a Samaritans helpline listener for 4 years, supporting people with thoughts of suicide.
+Around the same time, I worked full-time for Samaritans as a copywriter during the Men on The Ropes male suicide research campaign on male suicide and have a lot of empathy and knowledge in this area.
 I have since worked with Mind providing life coaching and emotional support to young-adult care leavers.

 Training, qualifications & experience

-Registered member of the British Association for Counselling and Psychotherapy (MBACP).
+Accredited member of British Association for Counselling and Psychotherapy (Registered Member MBACP Accred.).